 This is a vital thing to get your head around.
 Pinterest is a search engine and, just like Google, relies on SEO.
 So stop right here if you don’t know what SEO is and go read up on it.

+Another piece of received wisdom I picked up from an expensive, bought e-book is this.
 Tell Pinterest what your pin is about by at first, only pinning it to strongly relevant boards.
 So if your pin is ” Vietnam with Kids” , ideally, pin it to a “Vietnam with Kids” board.
 If you don’t have one try a “Vietnam” board or a “Travel With Kids” board.
 Avoid the big dumping ground generalist boards particularly in the early days of a pin’s life.
+I disagree, see below.

 Which brings us to board and account SEO, yes, your boards and your account as a whole can be SEO’d up to the hilt with their descriptions and categories.
 All of this information helps Pinterest categorise you and your pins.